 By Shawna from Paris, TN

 This page contains a simple shrimp gumbo recipe.
-Gumbo is a stew that originated in southern Louisiana and is typically made with seafood and thickened with filé powder.
-It can be made with meat instead.
+Gumbo is a stew that originated in southern Louisiana and is typically made with seafood and thickened with filé' powder.